atoponce/presents/2016/openwest/userspace-csprng/userspace-csprng.rst

 ANSI x9.17 CSPRNG
 =================

-* Initially defined with 64-bit 3DES.
+* Defined with 64-bit 3DES.
 * Block cipher, stream cipher, or hash function.
 * Begin with an n-bit seed "s" and an n-bit key "k".
 * while true: